-- Are conducted to raise money solely for purposes that are of a charitable or community nature and prepare non-potentially hazardous foods or foods that, after being appropriately cooked, are served for immediate consumption (regulation 10); - Sell non-potentially hazardous food that cannot be handled in the course of conducting the food business because the food is contained in a closed package. (regulation 11); - Provide complimentary drinks in conjunction with another kind of business(regulation 12);
+Are conducted solely for charitable or community purposes and prepare nonpotentially hazardous foods or foods that, after being appropriately cooked, are served for immediate consumption (regulation 10);

-• Which are conducted at registered establishments (regulation 13).
+- Sell non-potentially hazardous food that cannot be handled in the course of conducting the food business because the food is contained in a closed package. (regulation 11); - Provide complimentary drinks in conjunction with another kind of business(regulation 12); - Which are conducted at registered establishments (regulation 13).